-Hailed by the Albany Times Union as, “Especially impressive.... even while delivering some swooping and percussive vocal affects,” soprano Delea Shand is dedicated to performing and promoting new music.
+Hailed by the Albany Times Union as, “Especially impressive.... even while delivering some swooping and percussive vocal affects,” soprano Delea Shand sings everything from opera, new music, musical theatre and comedy.

 November 2014 marked the release of There Was A Child Went Forth: Songs of Nils Vigeland, which is available on CD Baby, Amazon and iTunes.
 Funded through a successful crowdfunding campaign, and recorded at Oktaven Audio, with Ryan Streber, the CD is a collection of 19 unpublished songs by Nils Vigeland, with texts by Whitman, Thoreau, Joyce, Milosz, Clough, Hopkins, Yeats, Keats and Dickenson, as well as five Shaker songs.

 A dedicated music educator, Delea was a teaching artist with the Metropolitan Opera Guild's Urban Voices Choral Initiative.
 Additionally, she developed the curricula for two children's music programs through the volunteer organization, New York Cares, where she taught at an after-school program in Manhattan, and a homeless shelter in the Bronx.
 She holds a Master’s Degree in Contemporary Performance from the Manhattan School of Music, where she studied with Lucy Shelton.
 She also holds a Post Baccalaureate Diploma in Music from the University of Manitoba, where she studied with Tracy Dahl; a Post Graduate Diploma from Trinity Laban Conservatoire of Music and Dance, London; and a Bachelor of Art, in English and Drama, from the University of Calgary.
-Having lived in Calgary, London, Winnipeg, and New York City, Delea is back in London again, with her husband Gus and their two children.
+Having lived in Calgary, Winnipeg, and New York City, Delea now lives in London, England, with her husband Gus and their two children.